JoshHalstedRevature/Project_1/README.md

 * Allow users to upload their own RESTful APIs and make custom queries
 * Provide admin capability to remove a user
 * Write results to CSV file from Hive
+* Create a variable keys array to prevent call limits

 ## Getting Started